 - The Sonoma County Superior Court in Baback v.
 Davis granted the cross-defendant Granton Insurance Agency summary judgment finding there was no special duty to place commercial auto insurance based on the assumption the customer would require it because it operated a catering business.
 The Court found the customer/insured never had the coverage for eight years prior to the catastrophic underlying loss the customer caused resulting in the 18 year old underlying Plaintiff Baback’s permanent flaccid paralysis of his right dominant arm.
-The agency also argued “Unclean Hands” Doctrine to show the customer clearly did not want the coverage sued upon based on evidence suggesting the her prior alteration of a Certificate of Insurance did not indicate existence of the coverage she claims the agency failed to place.
+The agency also argued “Unclean Hands” Doctrine to show the customer clearly did not want the coverage sued upon based on evidence suggesting a prior alteration of a Certificate of Insurance which did not indicate existence of the coverage the agency allegedly failed to place.

-- Prevailed on motion for summary judgment for Bulen Insurance Agency in Riverside County Superior Court.
-Inland Properties LLC Bulen Insurance Agency.
+- Prevailed on motion for summary judgment for Bulen Insurance Agency in Riverside County Superior Court, Inland Properties LLC Bulen Insurance Agency.
 Plaintiff alleged Bulen failed to place coverage for a tenant’s criminal acts occurring on Plaintiff’s property but was not able to prove such coverage was available in a Landowner’s policy.
 Plaintiff also alleged the agent misrepresented the terms of coverage.
 However, the Court stated Plaintiff simply failed to provide any evidence the damage was not due to wear and tear rather than the tenant’s vandalism and focused on the exclusion regarding same in support of summary judgment for Bulen.

 - 2nd Appellate District – Follow up to Canan v.
 Jones: Appellate Court in Ventura County affirmed lower court’s order granting summary judgment for Jones & Maulding Insurance Agency.
 The Appellate Court found long standing California law on an agent’s duty of care was not altered based on undisputed evidence finding the Jones agency need not advise the customer to purchase excess coverage for UM insurance from another carrier because the customer had specifically requested a $1 million umbrella policy from Allied which only provided excess liability coverage, not UM.

 - Los Angeles Superior Court Judge Suzanne G. Bruguera granted San Fernando Insurance Agency summary judgment on grounds there was no triable issue whether the agency had a duty to inspect the Plaintiff’s distribution warehouse to confirm Plaintiff was in compliance with the Protective Safeguards Endorsement which required regular maintenance of an operable smoke detector as a condition precedent to coverage.
-The Court also found there was no triable issue whether there was an implied contract between plaintiff and the agency as to whether the agency had to inspect Plaintiff’s property as part of the services involving the agency’s placement of the commercial property policy.
+The Court also found there was no triable issue whether there was an implied contract between Plaintiff and the agency as to whether the agency had to inspect Plaintiff’s property as part of the services involving the agency’s placement of the commercial property policy.
 In support of this finding, the Court primarily relied on Travelers Prop Cas.Co. of America v.
 Superior Court (1993) 215 Cal.App.4th 561 which states no duty to inspect can arise out of the course of the parties’ ordinary broker-insured relationship which was what was involved in these given facts.